iQua/llmpebase/README.md

 # Overview
-`llmpebase` is a unified platform to support experiments for performing different reasoning methods for large language models (LLMs) in problem solving.
-This codebase is designed to be _easy to use_ and to ensure a fair comparison.
-With the components provided by this codebase, one can easily implement a new reasoning algorithm and apply it to different datasets from various tasks for evaluation.
+`llmpebase` is a unified platform designed to support experiments with various reasoning methods for large language models (LLMs) in problem-solving.
+This codebase is designed to be _easy to use_ and ensures fair comparisons across methods.
+It provides modular components that facilitate the implementation of new reasoning algorithms and their application to diverse datasets across various tasks for comprehensive evaluation.

 ## Code structure
 The structure of `llmpebase` is